Street NoirLynn Smith

 This course is for people who are eager to explore the creative possibilities of shooting in low-light and are looking towards building a long-term project.

 *Please note this course requires students travel to alternative locations for shoots.
+Locations will be confirmed with students the week prior.

 Prerequisites and Requirements